reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

 So, where should these split-up reducer functions live?

-We recommend organizing your Redux app folders and files based on "features" - code that relates to a specific concept or area of your application.
-The Redux code for a particular feature is usually written as a single file, known as a "slice" file, which contains all the reducer logic and all of the action-related code for that part of your app state.
+**We recommend organizing your Redux app folders and files based on "features"** - code that relates to a specific concept or area of your application. **The Redux code for a particular feature is usually written as a single file, known as a "slice" file**, which contains all the reducer logic and all of the action-related code for that part of your app state.

 Because of that, **the reducer for a specific section of the Redux app state is called a "slice reducer"**.
 Typically, some of the action objects will be closely related to a specific slice reducer, and so the action type strings should start with the name of that feature (like `'todos'`) and describe the event that happened (like `'todoAdded'`), joined together into one string (`'todos/todoAdded'`).